Search

 Ingredients for cooking baby bok choy, including baby bok choy, soy sauce, sesame oil, and garlic.

-Fresh ingredients for cooking baby bok choy.
+Fresh ingredients for cooking bok choy.

-Here’s what you’ll need to make this Baby Bok Choy Recipe:
+Here’s what you’ll need to make this recipe:

 Toasted Sesame OilAdds a nutty depth of flavor.
+You can also use a vegetable or canola oil.

 Optional Add-ins: Toasted sesame seeds, red pepper flakes, ginger, or a splash of rice vinegar for extra flavor.